California State Route 85: Truck ban

 The cities along the proposed route also pushed to prohibit trucks over 4.5 ST from using SR 85 (similar to the I-580 truck ban in Oakland and SR 2 truck ban in Angeles National Forest).
-Thus, SR 85 became one of the handfuls of California freeways that do not allow such tractor semis.
-The restriction is legally in effect from SR 85's southern terminus at U.S. Route 101 to Interstate 280 (exit 19B), although current signage permits southbound trucks to travel further to Stevens Creek Boulevard (exit 18).
-This ban has been a prime factor in reducing the level of noise that the freeway would otherwise produce as most large trucks are unable to use the freeway.
+Thus, SR 85 became one of several California freeways that do not allow such tractor semis.
+The restriction is legally in effect from SR 85's southern terminus at US 101 to I-280 (exit 19B), although signage does permit southbound trucks to travel further to Stevens Creek Boulevard (exit 18).
+This ban has been a primary factor in reducing noise levels that the freeway would otherwise produce, as most large trucks are unable to use the freeway.